erickrf/nlpnet/docs/intro.rst

     pip install nlpnet

+See the `Dependencies`_ section below for additional installation requirements.

 **Important:** in order to use the trained models for Portuguese NLP, you will need to download the data from http://nilc.icmc.usp.br/nilc/download/nlpnet-data.zip and unzip it into some directory.

 Dependencies